SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflow_Nodes_Memories.md

 The **`GetCurrentMemoryFromFile`** node is a simple **retriever** that reads all current memory chunks from the discussion's long-term memory file (`_memories.json`) and returns them joined together as a single string.
-It performs no updates or searches -- it returns the full contents of the file.
+It performs no updates or searches; it returns the full contents of the file.
 The chunks are joined using a configurable delimiter.
 This node requires an active `discussionId` to function; without one it returns a fallback message.

 #### **Complete JSON Example**